pirsch-analytics/docs/content/account/account-settings.md

 The default time range filter will be used to filter the statistics when no range has been selected.

-The timezone will be used to pre-select a timezone when adding new domains.
-Note that the timezone must be set on a pre-domain basis and won't be used if none is set.
+The time zone will be used to pre-select a time zone when adding new domains.
+Note that the time zone must be set on a pre-domain basis and won't be used if none is set.
 It will fallback to UTC in that case.
-You can learn more about timezones on the [website settings]({{<ref "settings/general.md">}}) page.
+You can learn more about time zones on the [website settings]({{<ref "settings/general.md">}}) page.

 You can set the active visitors being displayed in the page title (tab) by clicking the toggle.